guillain/LogStash-conf/README.md

 * _Install:_ kibana
 * _What:_ Provide web interface for analytics reports

+## Installation
+Target path is done for standard package deployment done via package management tool (as yum, apt...).
+So if your settings are not in '/etc/x' thanks to adapt to your environment.

+### Filebeat
+`cp filebeat/* /etc/filebeat/`

+### Elasticsearch
+`cp elasticsearch/*yml /etc/elasticsearch/`

+### Logstash
+`\cp -fr logstash/* /etc/logstash/`

 ## Configuration files
 That's preconfigured files to be used like that.
 No change is ok for run but some configuration adaption are require for production usage.

+### Elasticsearch
+Global file to manage the elasticsearch indexer according to the logstash and filebeat env to set.

 ### LogStash
 Lot of filters are ready and just you need to adapt your input (connectors) according to your systems.